outeredge/che-sync/README.md

 ## Running

 Run the command below _from the folder_ you wish to sync your project into.
-If all goes well, you should land in the remote workspaces bash prompt.
+If all goes well, you should land in the remote workspaces bash prompt and your project files should be syncing in the background.

 ```sh
 $ docker run -it --rm -v $PWD:/mount:cached outeredge/che-sync <options> <workspace> <project>